Sabiomen/HCI-SupermercadoAncianos/readme.md

 Recommended Products

+The personalized package and bag were moved up, in order to emphasize them more, considering they are one of the main features of our app
 ![Recommended Products](./files/mockups/mockupsv2/productos%20para%20ti.png)

 Product View

+The buttons on the product view were made more obvious
 ![Product View](./files/mockups/mockupsv2/Producto.png)

 Personalized Package

+The view has been expanded to be more descriptive it showcases the items on the package itself
 ![Personalized Package](./files/mockups/mockupsv2/Caja%20Personalizada.png)

 Shopping Cart

+The method for removing items has been revamped in order to make it be more clear on how to individually remove an item
 ![Shopping Cart](./files/mockups/mockupsv2/Carro%20compra%20M.png)

 Suggested Products

+The font on the view has been made bigger for easier readability
 ![Suggested Products](./files/mockups/mockupsv2/Sugerencia%20Compra%20Carrito%20M.png)

 Transaction Details

+The font on the view has been madae bigger for easier readability and the buttons were moved outside the main container
 ![Transaction Details](./files/mockups/mockupsv2/Ver%20Detalle%20M.png)

 Purchase History

+The font on the view has been made bigger, and the filter button has been given functionality
 ![Purchase History](./files/mockups/mockupsv2/M%20Historial%20De%20Compra.png)

 Post-Payment View

+The font on the view has been made bigger, and more buttons have been added to make it be able to move to the tracking of the order
 ![Post-Payment View](./files/mockups/mockupsv2/Vista%20Post-Compra.png)

 User Profile

+The entire view has been revamped in order to make it look both more compact and user friendly
 ![User Profile](./files/mockups/mockupsv2/Perfil%20de%20Usuario.png)

 System Settings

+The view has been revamped and centered in order to cater to the touch zone concepts
 ![System Settings](./files/mockups/mockupsv2/Ajustes%20del%20Sistema.png)

 Accesibility settings

+The view has been revamped and centered in order to cater to the touch zone concepts
 ![Accesibility Settings](./files/mockups/mockupsv2/Ajustes%20de%20Accesibilidad.png)